tobiasjcat/WildBeyond/logs.md

 We brought him over to the balcony and freed him.

-We checked out a pantry that contained, amoung otehr things, a campestri (a happy mushroom) in a jar.
+We checked out a pantry that contained, among other things, a campestri (a happy mushroom) in a jar.
 It signals that is not okay and wants to get out.
 It sings when it we open the jar.
 We took it and left a mushroom that makes people look old.

 From the other side of a door, we heard two voices being catty about a play.
 We opened that door and found two figures drinking tea.
 One is a tall thin woman of dark complexion.
 She looks like the type of creature that were the merchants.
 There is a another set of stairs.